mark-hahn/bace/README.md

 ## Installation

-npm install bace
+npm install bace -g

 ## Usage

 - make sure port 8935 is open
-- `cd /yourdir/node_modules/bace`
-- `node bace.js`
+- `bace`
 - browse to https://yourdomain:8935
-- log in as admin:basicRocks
+- log in as "user" with password "bacerocks"

 ## License